Subcontractor Safety Management Guide

 Safety Evolution is a done-for-you safety department.
 We build your program, control your documents, verify daily forms, and package everything for GC submittals and COR audits.
 The policy is where we start.

-Book your free safety assessment and get a 30-minute call plus a 90-day action plan, free of charge.
-We'll review your current policy, identify the gaps, and show you exactly what it takes to get audit-ready.
+and see exactly where your safety program stands.
+It analyses your existing records and shows you what it takes to get audit-ready.
 We help contractors like you do this every week.

 A health and safety policy is a short commitment statement (one to two pages) that outlines your safety objectives, responsibilities, and principles.
 A safety program is the full system of procedures, training, hazard assessments, and documentation that puts the policy into action.
 The program can be hundreds of pages.
 You need both.